-* Please note: The 72 credit point (12 unit) Master of Professional Accounting is only available to students commencing in Semester 1, 2013 (March).
-Students commencing study from Semester 2, 2013 will enrol in the 96 credit point (16 unit) Master of Professional Accounting program.
-Students commencing the 96-credit point degree may be eligible for a reduction in the volume of learning for certified prior business study or professional business work experience.
+Please note: Students commencing the Master of Professional Accounting may be eligible for a reduction in the volume of learning for certified prior business study or professional business work experience.

 The Graduate Diploma in Professional Accounting is based on the master’s program but requires the completion of fewer units of study.
 It is an option for students who do not want to commit to a full master’s program in the first instance, but who still wish to gain a solid grounding in their chosen field.
 In most circumstances, students progress to the Master of Professional Accounting (16 unit program only) on satisfactory completion of the graduate diploma at a standard acceptable to the Business School.

 The course structures and progressions are set out as follows: